International Law and Politics

 A specialist Master of Laws degree (LLM) in International Law and Politics, the ILAP is offered through the Faculty of Law and the Department of Political Science and International Relations.

 A top-ranking education and lifestyle

-UC's School of Law ranks in the top 150 globally, and has a strong focus on research and teaching in the field of international law.
+UC's Faculty of Law ranks in the top 150 globally, and has a strong focus on research and teaching in the field of international law.
 Choosing to study at Canterbury also means that you are at the heart of New Zealand outdoor life, surrounded by beautiful scenery, with many national parks and reserves on your doorstep.